-It is important to say here what this article does not address.
-Collinearity in regression models is a large topic, and the answer to the last question in the initial quote ("If so, what can we do about it?") would take this article too far afield.
-The methods described herein do provide a means of seeing what is potentially harmful, whether large or small, and thus answers the question "Is this bad?"
-More important, the graphic displays related to these questions can often say why something about the data is good or bad.
+It is also important to say here what this paper does not address: collinearity in regression models is a large topic, and the answer to the last question in the initial quote, If so, what can we do about it? would take this article too far afield.
+The methods described below do provide a means to see what is potentially harmful, whether large or small and thus, answers the question Is this bad?
+More importantly, the graphic displays related to these questions can often say why something about the data is good or bad.

-1.1 Example: Cars Data
+1.1 Example: Cars data

-As a leading example, we use the Cars dataset from the 1983 ASA Data Exposition (http://stat-computing.org/dataexpo/ 1983.html) prepared by Ernesto Ramos and David Donoho.
-This dataset contains 406 observations on the following seven variables: MPG (miles per gallon), cylinder (number of cylinders), engine (engine displacement measured in cubic inches), horse (horsepower), weight (vehicle weight measure in pounds), accel (time to accelerate from 0-60 mph, measured in seconds), and year (model year, modulo 100).
-An additional categorical variable identifies the region of origin (American, European, Japanese), which is not analyzed here.
-For these data, the natural questions concern how well MPG can be explained by the other variables.
+As a leading example, we use the Cars dataset from the 1983 ASA Data Exposition (http://stat-computing. org/dataexpo/1983.html) prepared by Ernesto Ramos and David Donoho.
+This dataset contains 406 observations on the following seven variables: MPG (miles per gallon), Cylinder (# cylinders), Engine (engine displacement, cu. inches), Horse (horsepower), Weight (vehicle weight, lbs.), Accel (time to accelerate from 0 to 60 mph, in sec.), and Year (model year, modulo 100).
+An additional categorical variable identifies the region of origin (American, European, Japanese), not analyzed here.
+For this data, the natural questions concern how well MPG can be explained by the other variables.

-Collinearity diagnostics are not part of the standard output of widely used statistical software.
-They must be explicitly requested by using options (SAS), menu choices (SPSS), or other packages (R: car, perturb).
+Collinearity diagnostics are not part of the standard output of any widely-used statistical software; they must be explicitly requested by using options (SAS), menu choices (SPSS) or other packages (R: car, perturb).

-As explained in the next section, the principal collinearity diagnostics include (a) variance inflation factors, (b) condition indices, and (c) coefficient variance proportions.
+As explained in the next section, the principal collinearity diagnostics include: (a) variance inflation factors, (b) condition indices, and (c) coefficient variance proportions.
 To obtain this output in SAS, one can use the following syntax, using the options VIF and COLLINOINT.